 Residents and businesses have been asked for their views on changes to rules that can help stop people causing problems in areas of Stafford Borough.
 New national legislation came in to force in October that places restrictions on, for example, where people can drink alcohol or the number of dogs a person can walk at any one time.

 After extensive consultation with the public and stakeholders, and following the approval of Cabinet, the Council decided to make a PSPO which took effect from 6 December 2017 and covers the whole of the Stafford Borough.
 The order will last for 3 years but may be extended or varied during this time.
-The order and accompanying maps can be viewed on the right of this page.
+The order and accompanying maps can be viewed under Related Documents on this page.

 Challenging the validity of a Public Spaces Protection Order (PSPO)

 Section 66(7) of the Anti-Social Behaviour, Crime and Policing Act 2014 (“the Act”) provides that the only legal proceedings in which a challenge to the validity of a PSPO (or a variation thereof) may be brought is by way of an application to the High Court.